Anna Gesualdi and Giovanni Trono

 Il s’agit de défaire l’espace, non moins que l’histoire, l’intrigue ou l’action.

-Held in 11 towns and villages between 9th of April and 13th of May 2018, under the auspices of Valletta 2018 Cultural Programme, Altofest Malta involved residents hosting international artists in their houses, which then became venues that welcomed audiences for various performances.
+Held in 11 towns and villages between 9th of April and 13th of May 2018, under the auspices of Valletta 2018 Cultural Programme, Altofest Malta involved residents hosting international artists in their homes, which then became venues that welcomed audiences for various performances.
 Altofest’s grassroots approach encourages multicultural exchanges, opening people’s mind to fresh ways of thinking about the role of contemporary art in towns and cities.

 We think of Altofest as a device, a dispositif that is not only capable of ‘moving’ people and social structures but also generates intimate understandings and visions.
-The meaning of concepts like ‘property’ and ‘sharing’, ‘private’ and ‘public’, ‘inside’ and ‘outside’ shift and the people involved whether resident space donors, spectators and artists, must reflect anew, on what could be the directions, necessity and responsibility that inspire their action.
+The meaning of concepts like ‘property’ and ‘sharing’, ‘private’ and ‘public’, ‘inside’ and ‘outside’ shift and the people involved whether resident space donors, spectators or artists, must reflect anew, on what could be the directions, necessity and responsibility that inspire their action.

 In the beginning: behind Altofest

-What art teaches us, is that changes always pass through a crisis.
+What art teaches us is that changes always pass through a crisis.

 The Italian word ‘crisi’ comes from the Latin crisis, Greek κρίσις ‘choice, decision, decisive phase of a disease’, der. of κρίνω ‘to distinguish, to judge’.

-In this perspective, we founded Altofest in 2011, in Naples, the city where both of us live.
+This is the perspective from which we founded Altofest in 2011, in Naples, the city where both of us live.

 At that time the whole world was experiencing a global crisis, a ‘perfect storm’.
 Altofest was born to Give Rise To a community that generates critical thinking, that is continuously alert to every attempt by the system to impose top-down, standardised cultural offerings.
 A community that can recognise culture as a primary good, fulfilling a daily need.
-We try to insert our work as a process addressing all the social elements across the urban fabric and connecting them in dialogue.
+We try to insert our work as a process addressing all the social elements across the urban fabric and connecting them in a conversation.
 This connection comes from the presence of an external, foreign vision, that expresses itself in the plurality of artistic languages that constitute Altofest’s programme.
 These semantic interferences give the community the opportunity to speak to each other in a neutral language, to meet in a shared space of risk.

 Following this vision, we determined ‘proximity’ and ‘gift’ to be the key concepts in envisioning the structure of Altofest.